Mindtribe/MTest/README.md

 9. This is should run your script.
 You should see the following string printed to the terminal: 'HEWLETT-PACKARD,E3633A,0,2.1-6.1-2.1'.
 Then, the voltage of the AgilentE3633A should be set to 1 Volt.

-## Organization

-mtest.py is organized in an object-oriented fashion, where each instrument inherits properties from a base class of Instrument.
-Subclasses of Instrument currently include DCPowerSupply, Oscilloscope, and ElectronicLoad.
-Subclasses of these classes are individual instruments themselves, such as Agilent6060B, AgilentE3633A, AgilentE3631A, and TektronixMSO4104BL.

-* Instrument
-  * DCPowerSupply
-    * AgilentE3633A
-	* AgilentE3631A
-  * ElectronicLoad
-	* Agilent6060B
-  * Oscilloscope
-	* TektronixMSO4104BL

-This structure was mainly chosen to keep the code organized and scalable.
-The level of code reuse is minor, as each time a new instrument is added a custom JSON file must be created in MTest/instruments.
-However, this structure can help guide the process of adding a new instrument.
-For example, all instruments inherit from the base instrument class, and thus must contain commands for the Instrument methods of get_id() and reset().
-All instruments that inherit from the DCPowerSupply class must include a command for set_voltage(), etc.